More Interesting Info...

 Water Fern Azolla Pinnata Culture

-~30gram bag starter mixture of both this awesome aquatic species!
+~30 grams or ~1 ounce bag starter culture of this awesome Aussie aquatic species!

-IT WILL BE SENT ON A MONDAY, so if your order payment comes in Sunday after I have started to pack the orders, it will NOT be posted till the following week!
+IT WILL BE SENT ON A MONDAY, so if your order payment comes in Sunday after I have printed and started to pack the orders, it will NOT be posted till the following week!

 This added delay is for the benefit of you and the LIVE PLANTS.
 It is not just to annoy you!

 Azolla Pinnata, Red Azolla, Water Fern, Duckweed or whatever you want to call it is a fern like native that has been eaten by Aborigines of Australia for millenia, and is only now finding popularity in Asia and European cuisine.

 It’s colour changes at whim, from bright red maroon, to vivid green, depending on light and temperatures, but generally there is a bit of a mixture of both.

 It has a crisp texture, quite like finely grated carrot and like Lemna Minor and Wolffia Arrhiza, it is normally eaten in salads, dumplings, fritters, omelette’s and burgers.

 It’s a very nutritious native plant that should be much more commonly used, as it grows so easily, tastes great, and has a much higher protein level than most vegetables, making it a great meat substitute and even more environmentally responsible than soy production.